Interface NotificationMessage

 setMessage

 Sets the message text for the body of a notification email.
-If the message text is not set, an error will occur whenNotificationService.send()
+If the message text is not set, an error will occur whenNotificationService.send()is called with thisNotificationMessage.- Parameters:

 - the current